Visyond/website-hugo/site/content/solutions/data-tracking-software.md

           No-code and no need for maintenance if the spreadsheet changes.
     infoVideo: /video/3 steps/Step 2 - Analyze with a Few Clicks.mp4
     infoVideoPoster: /video/3 steps/Step 2 - Analyze with a Few Clicks.jpg
-    image: /img/home/step2.png
-    title: 'Get Insights with Predictive Analytics'
+    title: 'Automate What-if Analysis'
     titlePrefix: '2'
   - descr: >-
-      Confidently answer ‘what-if’ questions, and publish interactive web-dashboards for others to safely play with the numbers.</br></br>
-      <b>Simply select cells and charts, and the dashboard is ready.</b>
+      Create impactful presentations of your analyses and turn them into interactive ‘what-if’ calculators where viewers can play with the numbers and visualize their own forecasts (powered by your spreadsheet's formulas).
     benefitsList:
       - text: >-
           Apply scenarios to dashboards, or play with the numbers in ‘What-if’ mode.